z9fr/writing-an-interpreter/notes/parsing.md

 };
 ```

+> what does it mean to parse let statement correctly ?
+> - parser produce an AST that accurately represents the information in orignial let statement

 above is a sample code written in monkey. here we can see 3 statements
 ```bash
 let <identifier> = <expression>;